kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/alchemy/index.md

 ### Special Ingredients

-Some potions require a special ingredient that cannot be harvested via normal means.
+Some potions require a special ingredient or be comprised entirely out of them.
+Such special ingredients cannot be harvested via normal means as described above.

+If it makes sense to create a potion with a certain effect from it - it can be done then.
+This is left to the Referee and the Players to negotiate and decide.

 > **Example**: a vial of sea water, a liar's tongue, a locket of virgin's hair, a four-leaf clover, an unusual coin.

-> **Example**: a character needs 36 GP worth of Phlegm.
-Local alchemist will offer to provide the amount for 72 GP.

 ### Foraging